jima80525/jima_codes_blog/in_progress/git_python.md

 Have you ever been working on a project that 'used' to work, but after a change here, a little edit there, it no longer works and you aren't quite sure how to get it back?
 Revision control systems can help you solve that and other related problems.
 Git is one of the most popular revision control systems today.

-If you're writing Python, you've probably heard about Git and Github.
 In this tutorial, I'll walk you through what Git is, how to use it for your personal projects, and how to use it in conjunction with Github to work with others on larger projects.

 This article assumes you already have Git installed on your system.
 If you don't, the excellent 'Pro Git' book has a [section](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on how to do that.

-# What Is Git
+## What Is Git
 Git is a `distributed revision control system`.
 Let's break that down a bit and look at what that means.

-## Revision Control
+### Revision Control
-A `revision control system` (RCS) is a set of tools that track the history of a set of files through history.
+A `revision control system` (RCS) is a set of tools that track the history of a set of files.
 This means that at any point, you can tell your RCS (Git, in our case) to save the state of your files.
 Then you may continue to edit the files and store that state as well.
 Saving the state is similar to creatig a "backup copy" of your working directory.
 When using Git we refer to this saving of state as 'making a commit'.

-When you make a commit in Git, you must add a commit message that tells at a high level what changes you made in this commit.
+When you make a commit in Git, you add a commit message that tells at a high level what changes you made in this commit.
 Git can show you the history of all of the commits and their commit messages.
-This provides a useful history of what work you have done and can really help pinpoint when a bug creeped into the system.
+This provides a useful history of what work you have done and can really help pinpoint when a bug crept into the system.

 In addition to showing you the log of changes you've made, Git also allows you to compare files between different commits.
 And, as I mentioned earlier, Git will allow you to return any file (or all files) to an earlier commit with little effort.

-## Distributed Revision Control
+### Distributed Revision Control
 OK, so that's a 'revision control system', what's the 'distributed' part?
 It's probably easiest to answer that by starting with a little history.
 Early revision control systems worked by storing all of those commits locally on your hard drive.
 This collection of commits is called a 'repository'.
-This solved the "I need to get back to where I was" problem, but didn't scale well for a team working on the same set of software.
+This solved the "I need to get back to where I was" problem, but didn't scale well for a team working on the same codebase.

 As larger groups started working (and networking became more common) RCSs changed to store the repository on a central server that was shared by many developers.
 While this solved many problems, it also created new ones, like file locking.